MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Empirical Evaluation

 \subsection{Experimental metrics}

-The dataset resulting from running this experiment includes all generated mutants, runtime measurements and mutation target data for all file scans, and runtime measurements for generated mutants, alongside data identifying the applied mutation and its analysis status.
+The dataset resulting from running this experiment includes all generated mutants, runtime measurements and mutation target data for all file scans, runtime measurements for every mutant generation, and data identifying the applied mutation and its analysis status.
 For each execution, we record the total runtime of each scan/\allowbreak mutation process and the time spent in each of Dafny's workflow stages and executing the plugin.
 This data allows us to compute the mutant generation, mutation analysis, and total runtime.

 Additionally, we compute the \emph{mutation score}~\cite{5487526}, i.e., the ratio of killed mutants to the total number of mutants, excluding invalid mutants, e.g., that introduce non-compiling changes, and time-out ones, which reflect an inconclusive result.
-This metric reflects the fault detection capability, typically of the test suite, and, in the context of this work, of the specifications.
+This metric reflects the fault-detection capability, typically of the test suite, and, in the context of this work, of the specifications.
 A higher mutation score increases confidence in the test suite/specification.